SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 **12**

-To ﬁnd out who’s got the faster reactions in this combat encounter, look at your character sheet and ﬁnd “Perception” and the die code next to it.
-Take a number of dice equal to the number in front of the “D”;
+To ﬁnd out who’s got the faster reactions in this combat encounter, look at your character sheet and ﬁnd "Perception" and the die code next to it.
+Take a number of dice equal to the number in front of the "D";
 make sure one of those dice is the Wild Die (and differently colored from the rest).
 So, if the die code is 3D+1, you would have two regular dice and one Wild Die.
 Roll the dice and then select the option that